-Before you begin Level 4 you will need to assess the student in all the Red Words from Levels 1-3.
+Before you begin Level 4 you will need to assess the student in the Red Words from Level 1, Level 2, and Level 3.

 “When I hold up a letter, say the letter’s name and give its sound.”